 You will receive peace of mind with the knowledge that no matter what happens, you have something prepared to help keep you safe. also, you won’t need to panic when something does happen, because you have come prepared.
 You will be calm and able to handle your situation with ease.

 Taking this kit doesn’t have to be just for you.
-If you’re travelling with someone else, they might not be as prepared and say something like a first aid kit isn’t necessary.
+If you’re traveling with someone else, they might not be as prepared and say something like a first aid kit isn’t necessary.
 Travelling safe IS necessary!
 Let them eat their words and you get to be their gloating hero when you have the power to help them!